PR and Digital Marketing evolution

 PR and digital marketing work well together.
 I call myself a PR consultant working with technology businesses.
 However PR and Digital Marketing are both evolving and now they often overlap and complement each other.

 You will probably know that PR stands for Public Relations.
-That name is quite strange.
-In the field where I work, most companies who care about PR simply see it as part of their marketing communications.
+The name is quite strange.
+Most companies who care about PR simply see it as part of their marketing communications.

-The old school Public Relations profession was born after the Second World War when people from the Diplomatic Corps and Secret Services went back to Civvie Street and offered their skills to business.
+The old school Public Relations profession was born after the Second World War.
+People leaving the Diplomatic Corps and Secret Services went back to Civvie Street and offered their skills to business.
 Employers found their skills useful for wining and dining clients, public speaking and meeting and greeting VIPs.

 Today most people think of PR in connection with a company’s reputation, and especially in connection with positive stories in the media.
 Media used to mean newspapers, magazines and broadcast channels – today it includes online and social media as well.
 There are business and technical media for every market sector and niche you can think of, especially when you include the growing numbers of bloggers.

 PR and Digital Marketing